rtyler/brokenco.de/about.md

 [Ruby](https://ruby-lang.org/en/), and [Puppet](https://puppet.com)
 communities.
 Most of his open source work has been within the [Jenkins project](https://jenkins.io), where he has helped with advocacy, governance, and community infrastructure.
-Tyler is also currently a board member for the Jenkins project and helped initiate the [Continuous Delivery Foundation](https://cd.foundation).
+Tyler was a board member for the Jenkins project and helped initiate the [Continuous Delivery Foundation](https://cd.foundation).